Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Related Works

 \section{Related Works}

-We first review several image restoration approaches based on CNNs.
-We then turn to related works on graph Laplacian regularization and works combining graph and learning.
+We first review several deep learning models for image restoration while focusing on image denoising.
+We then turn to the review of several representative signal priors, with a focus on graph Laplacian regularization.
+We also briefly review a few works on graph learning.

-\textbf{CNN-based image restoration}: CNN-based approach was first popularized in high-level vision tasks, {\it e.g.}, classification \cite{krizhevsky2012imagenet} and detection \cite{ouyang2013joint}, then gradually penetrated into low-level restoration tasks such as image denoising \cite{zhang2017beyond}, super-resolution \cite{dong2014learning}, and non-blind deblurring \cite{xu2014deep}.
-We discuss several related works tackling image denoising with CNNs as follows.
-The work \cite{zhang2017beyond} by Zhang {\it et~al.} utilizes residual learning and batch normalization to build a deep architecture for denoising, which provides state-of-the-art results.
+\textbf{CNN-based image denoising}: CNN-based approaches were first popularized in high-level vision tasks, {\it e.g.}, classification \cite{krizhevsky2012imagenet} and detection \cite{ouyang2013joint}, then gradually penetrated into low-level restoration tasks such as image denoising \cite{zhang2017beyond}, super-resolution \cite{dong2014learning}, and non-blind deblurring \cite{xu2014deep}.
+To address the problem of Gaussian noise removal with CNN, Zhang {\it et~al.} \cite{zhang2017beyond} utilize residual learning and batch normalization to build a deep architecture, which provides state-of-the-art results.
 In \cite{jain2009natural}, Jain {\it et~al.} propose a simple network for natural image denoising and relate it to Markov random field (MRF) methods.
 To build a CNN capable of handling several noise levels, Vemulapalli {\it et~al.} \cite{vemulapalli2016deep} employ conditional random field (CRF) for regularization.
-Other related works on denoising with CNN includes \cite{mao2016image,tai2017memnet,chen2018learning}, {\it etc}.
-Despite their good performance, these approaches have strong dependency on the training data.
-Our DeepGLR, in contrast, enhances the robustness of the denoising pipeline, which prevents overfitting to training data.
+Other related works on denoising with CNN includes \cite{mao2016image,tai2017memnet,zhang2018ffdnet,lefkimmiatis2018universal,chen2018deep}, {\it etc}.
+Despite their good performance, these approaches focuses on Gaussian denoising and have strong dependency on the training data.
+For effective real image denoising and enhancing, Chen {\it et al.} \cite{chen2018learning} train a CNN to directly perform restoration on raw image data.
+Differently, our DeepGLR enhances the robustness of the denoising pipeline, so as to achieve effective real noise removal.

+\textbf{Image denoising with signal priors}: We hereby review a few representative works on image denoising using signal priors.
+For a more complete review, we refer the readers to \cite{milanfar2013tour}.
+In \cite{buades2005non}, Buades {\it et al.} assume that similar image patches recur non-locally throughout an image.
+Such a self-similarity assumption has been adopted in many subsequent proposals.
+One notable method, block-matching 3-D (BM3D) \cite{dabov2007image}, performs 3-D transform and Wiener filtering on the grouped similar patches.
+Elad {\it et al.} \cite{elad2006image} propose K-SVD denoising, which seeks sparse representations to describe noiseless patches with a learned dictionary.
+A very recent work \cite{xu2018trilateral} extents this notion for real image denoising, though its complexity is too high for practical usage.